darklyght/Basys3-Signal-Generator/README.md

-# EE2020-Signal-Generator
+# Basys3 Signal Generator

-Signal generator in Verilog HDL for Basys3 for EE2020.
+Signal generator in Verilog HDL for Basys3.

 Sinusoidal wave employs the Xilinx CORDIC core.
 However, a look-up table is also included.
 Edit the code to use the look-up table if IP core is not available.